-- 1. Repertoire a short piece demonstrating some independence of the hands - 2.
-Chorale a work in 4 part texture such as a hymn or Bach chorale - 3.
+1. Repertoire - a short piece demonstrating some independence of the hands

+- 2. Chorale a work in 4 part texture such as a hymn or Bach chorale - 3.
 Duet performed with another student - 4.
 Accompanying performed with another student on major instrument - 5.
-Harmonization melodies in major keys accompanied by I, IV, and V7 - 6.
-Sightreading elementary level - 7.
-Scales major and harmonic minor one octave hands together - 8.
-Pentascales with shifting chords chromatically ascending and descending
+Sightreading elementary level - 6.
+Scales-Major and harmonic minor One octave hands together - 7.
+Pentascales with shifting chords chromatically ascending and descending - 8.
+Harmonization melodies in major keys accompanied by I, IV, and V7

-Performance (Piano)
+Performance majors (piano)

 - 1. Chorale a work in 4 part texture by J.S.
 Bach - 2.
 Duet Advanced level performed with another student - 3.
 Harmonization melodies in major keys accompanied by I, IV, and V7 - 4.
-Sightreading advanced level - 5.
-Scales major and harmonic minor, four octaves hands together - 6.
-Arpeggios major, minor, dominant 7; four octaves hands together
+Sightreading advanced level

-Liberal Studies
+Liberal Studies majors

 - 1. Repertoire a short piece demonstrating some independence of the hands - 2.
-Duet performed with another student - 3.
-Accompanying performed with another student on major instrument - 4.
-Sightreading elementary level - 5.
-Scales major and harmonic minor; one octave hands together - 6.
+Duet performed with another student. - 3.
+Sightreading elementary level - 4.
+Scales-Major and harmonic minor One octave hands together - 5.
 Pentascales with shifting chords chromatically ascending and descending